minecraft-addon-tools/minecraft-addon-tools.github.io/input/docs/Toolchain/upgrade-notes-v1.md

 ```

 # Plugins
-If you need to extend the toolchain beyond what it provides by default (for example, to use webpack instead of browserify), you should implement a plugin.
+If you need to extend the toolchain beyond what it provides by default (for this example, we'll use webpack. as mentioned above, there is now a dedicated webpack npm package you can bring in), you should implement a plugin.

 Provided here is the description of a plugin
 ```TypeScript